 Jaya Karen Rudgard began meditating in the 1980s and practiced for eight years as a nun in the Theravada tradition with Ven.
 Ajahn Sumedho.
 She is a graduate of the IMS/Spirit Rock Teacher Training and teaches insight meditation and mindfulness in the UK and internationally.

 Yong Oh has studied Soto Zen and vipassana with various teachers since 2006.
 An acupuncturist, he teaches meditation and mindfulness and is also trained in Mindfulness-Based Stress Reduction.
-Currently he’s participating in Spirit Rock’s Community Dharma Leader Training.
+He is a participant in the 2017-2021 IMS Teacher Training Program.